yamagata-developers-society/blog/src/content/build-darkmode-switch.md

 }
 ```

-Then you can use them wherever you want using the `var(--your-variable-name)`.
+Then you can use them wherever you want using the `var(--some-variable-name)`.

 Check out the [MDN web docs about CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/var) for more info about how this works.

 ## Adding the toggle switch

 Instead of spending time creating our own css toggle switch, let's use one that is already built.
-Check out [w3schools - How to build a css switch](https://www.w3schools.com/howto/howto_css_switch.asp).
+Check out [w3schools on how to build a css switch](https://www.w3schools.com/howto/howto_css_switch.asp).
 All you need to do is copy and paste the css into your `styles.css` file, and add the following markup:

 ```jsx
 <label className="switch">